See how the switch to CABENUVA may benefit patients, like yours

 These results are descriptive in nature and should not be used to infer clinical significance.

 1. Patients were asked each of the following questions: “How often are you worried people may unintentionally discover your HIV status because of your current HIV treatment?”; “How often are you worried about forgetting to take your HIV medication?”; and “How often is taking your HIV medication an uncomfortable reminder of your HIV status?”
-Patients who responded “always” or “often” to any of these questions were counted one time for the endpoints above.2
+Patients who responded “always” or “often” to any of these questions were counted one time for the endpoints above.1

 • SOLAR Study Design

-• Safety analyses were based on ITT-E (N=681) population1,2
+• Safety analyses were based on ITT-E (N=681) population

-Meet Steve
+Meet Miranda

-CABENUVA access and affordability
+CABENUVA access and acquisition

 Get comprehensive support from benefit verification to reimbursement to acquisition to co-pay collection.